Fire Emblem Engage: Fell Xenologue

 "Fell Xenologue" is a downloadable content (DLC) side-story that runs parallel to Engage's main story.
 In it, Alear visits a parallel version of Elyos where most everything is inverted: the royalty of the four nations have opposite personalities to the main game and are hostile foes to defeat, while the parallel versions of the Four Hounds are heroic allies known as the Four Winds.
 In this world, Alear and Sombron are both dead, having killed each other in a prior struggle.
 Seven Emblem Bracelets containing the Emblems added as DLC are the point of contention.

 Dragon twins Nel and Nil pray for aid in reclaiming the seven Emblem Bracelets.
 With the help of the Four Winds, the party defeats the armies of these parallel versions of Firene, Brodia, Elusia, and Solm and takes their bracelets.
 Nel reveals that all of the armies and royals they've encountered were actually Corrupted, their living selves long dead.
 A suddenly hostile Nil takes the bracelets collected so far.
 The group follows him to an alternate version of the Somniel that has fallen from the sky.
 Nil, driven insane by a corrupted dragonstone of Sombron's, demands Alear use their power to break the seal on the final bracelet by threatening Nel's life.
 Alear cooperates and Nil obtains the ultimate power of the seven bracelets, transforming him into a powerful fell dragon form.
 Nel, Alear, and the Four Winds battle and defeat Nil.

 After the battle, Nil reveals that his real name is Rafal and that the original Nil, Nel's twin, died in the war a thousand years prior.
 Rafal had taken the role at the original Nil's request.
 Nel stabs herself in the stomach with her blade.
-Nil is overcome with grief and vows to spend the next thousand years reviving her.
+Rafal is overcome with grief and vows to spend the next thousand years reviving her.
 With no one left in their ruined version of Elyos, the Four Winds agree to accompany Alear back to their world, and are eventually followed by a revived Nel and the repentant Rafal.